Archie818/jobeasy/README.md

 ## Learn More

 To learn more about JobEasy, visit our website at https://jobeasy.pro.
-For support or assistance, please contact us at support@jobeasy.pro.
+For support or assistance, please contact us at Archie (https://twitter.com/Archie_818).

 ## Author